6mile/6mile/README.md

 ### [Visualizing the Software Supply Chain](https://github.com/SecureStackCo/visualizing-software-supply-chain)

-The software supply chain is under increasing attack, but there is no industry standard dejnition of what the software supply chain is. /ow can we hope to secure the SSC if we don't know what's in it( This proUect is my attempt at creating a common dejnition to help organizations understand the scope and breadth of the SSC.
+The software supply chain is under increasing attack, but there is no industry standard definition of what the software supply chain is.
+How can we hope to secure the SSC if we don't know what's in it?
+This project is my attempt at creating a common definition to help organizations understand the scope and breadth of the SSC.

 ### [Open Software Supply Chain Attack Reference](https://pbom.dev)
 OSC&R is a comprehensive, systematic and actionable way to understand attacker behaviors and techniques with respect to the software supply chain.
 It is a matrix style document modeled on the MITRE ATT&CK matrix.
 I am a contributing member to the project.

 ### [Minimal Viable Secure Product](https://mvsp.dev)
-The Minimal Viable Secure Product FMVSP􀁊 is a minimum security baseline for enterprise-ready products and services.
-The baseline checklist can be used at various stages of the sales cycle, from R􀁋P through to contractual controls.
+The Minimal Viable Secure Product MVSP is a minimum security baseline for enterprise-ready products and services.
+The baseline checklist can be used at various stages of the sales cycle, from RFP through to contractual controls.
 I am an original contributing member.

 ## 👥 Connect With Me
 <p>